 ZAR100 billion for job protection and creation.

 |05C - No breakdown (health and income support)|

 No amount/estimate: SARB announced a program to purchase government securities in the secondary market across the entire yield curve.

 |08B1 - Asian Development Bank|

-September 15, GBP2.15 million grant from the UK for the Solidarity Fund as response to the COVID-19 pandemic to support projects to recover from the pandemic, focused on supporting women. [update]
+(i) 27 July 27 2020, IMF approves USD4.3 Billion in Emergency Support to South Africa to address the COVID-19 Pandemic. [update] (ii) 15 September 2020, GBP2.15 million grant from the UK for the Solidarity Fund as response to the COVID-19 pandemic to support projects to recover from the pandemic, focused on supporting women.

 |09 - International Assistance Provided|

 (i) Relaxed regulations for insurers; (ii) SARB extended prudential and related supervisory reporting requirements; (iii) commercial banks exempted from provisions of the Competition Act to enable them to develop common approaches to debt relief; (iv) SARB temporarily extended the submission for the quarterly returns for the 2020 financial year by one month; (v) 10 June 2020, Temporarily suspended the issuance of all new insurance licences for a period of six months.